amberisvibin/chibi-pc09/README.md

 - It will be able to recognise a signifigant number of I/O devices.
 One recognised, the I/O device will be assigned an area of I/O space, and a driver will be loaded to communicate with the device.

 - The graphics system will be more advanced than most homebrew computer projects.
-It will have a custom TTL logic graphics card that will be able to display 320x200 in 16 colours over VGA.
+It will have a custom TTL logic graphics card that will be able to display 320x200 in 256 colours, or 640x400 in 4 shades of grey over VGA.
+Possible other modes include 320x400 or 640x200 in 16 colours, from the 256 colour palette.

 ### Todo: